farirpgs/fari-games/data/game-documents/fari-games/charge-srd.md

 This means that the GM and the players tell a story, and afterwards look at the rules to see if something needs to be resolved using the game's mechanics.

-You can see the mechanics in Charge as tools in a box to use as needed.
-They resolve situations where you don't know the direct answers to a question.
+See those mechanics as tools in a box to use as needed.
+They exist to resolve situations where you don't know the direct answers to a question.

 ## Rolling Dice